andyhughes73/phpvms-simbrief-options-form/README.md

 If you wish to use my styling, you can just copy and paste the styles from my "style.css" to your style file.
 For a custom skin this is likely to be /lib/skins/(your skin name)/css/style.css.
 For a vanilla phpvms install, your style file should be located in /lib/css/phpvms.css.
 If you want to use your own styling, then you need to change the following html tag references in the "schedules_briefing.php" file you downloaded.
+To add the "dynamically called fleet" from your database, you also need to download and install the "OperationsData.class.php file and copy it to your "core/common" directory.
+Rename your existing file to "OperationsData.class.phpOLD" so you have a backup, just incase anything breaks.

 Change "classic-title5" to one of your own header styles